 For buyers in the area, the ability to purchase a property that has already implemented sustainable practices and paid for the certification process creates a value-added benefit and helps to increase the marketability of the grapes grown there.
 It also offers additional branding benefits due to the labeling incentive.

-If you are looking for a vineyard or winery real estate in Sonoma, I am here with the information and market expertise you are looking for to find the perfect estate.
-Because I am a luxury and wine property specialist, I can help you ask the right questions and evaluate the suitability of the property for your individual goals.
+If you are looking for a Sonoma vineyard or winery for sale or to list one, I am here with the information and market expertise you are looking for to handle this type of transaction.
+Because I am a luxury and wine property specialist, I can help you ask the right questions, evaluate the suitability, or prepare the property, for your individual goals.